-"There are a number of ways to get involved in this Incredible project, including: sponsoring a garden bed, volunteering to maintain a planter, or picking the produce to take home and eat!
+"There are a number of ways to get involved in this Incredible project, including sponsoring a garden bed, volunteering to maintain a planter, or picking the produce to take home and eat!

 Team Up to Clean Up

 A clean community is a healthy community.
 In celebration of Canada's 150 national campaign #mygivingmoment, the Brandon Environment Committee encourages all organizations, businesses, community groups and individuals to do their part in helping to keep our city clean and green.
 If you would like to organize a clean-up here in the City please contact 204.729.2171 and we would be happy to supply you with bags and gloves.
-Thank you to everyone who partcipated in our big Team Up to Clean Up event in May.
+Thank you to everyone who participated in our big Team Up to Clean Up event in May.
 Councillor Parker received the Clean Up trophy for bringing the most participation from his ward.

 Let it BEE

-Kayla Wasicuna a 2nd year student in the Land and Water Management Course at Assiniboine Community College has completed her capstone project "Pollinator Management Guide: Let it BEE".
+Kayla Wasicuna a 2nd-year student in the Land and Water Management Course at Assiniboine Community College has completed her capstone project "Pollinator Management Guide: Let it BEE".